The normal Casimir force for lateral moving planes with isotropic conductivities

 where $\etaB_i = 2\pi \sigmaB_i$, and $\sigmaB_i$ is the conductivity tensor of the plane $i=1,2$ ($i=1$ is at rest and $i=2$ is moving in laboratory frame).
-In domain $\omega <k$ there are evanescent and waveguide modes \cite{Bordag:2012:Evetpstswpm}, but as shown in this paper, by rotation of the contour of integration, the contribution of these modes are cancelled with energy of boundary states of corresponding modes.
+In domain $\omega <k$ there are evanescent and waveguide modes \cite{Bordag:2012:Evetpstswpm}, but as demonstrated in this paper, by rotation of the contour of integration to the imaginary axis, the contribution of these modes are cancelled out with energy of boundary states of corresponding modes.